02 Capabilities

 Security & Compliance

 Translation between what regulators / courts / insurance carriers expect and what your IT environment actually does.
 ABA Model Rule 1.6 / 5.3 / 1.4 / 1.5 oversight.
 Encryption posture audit.
 Breach response playbook drafted before you need it.
-SOC 2 Type 2 readiness for firms that need it (typically 250+ attorneys, or smaller firms with enterprise clients who require it).
+SOC 2 Type 2 readiness for firms that need it.
 HIPAA, CCPA, GDPR exposure mapped to specific matters.

 • Annual security and compliance posture review presented to partners